Skip to Content

 The ideal choices to breed quality black Poms are other black Pomeranians, black and tan Pomeranians, dark orange sable Pomeranians, red sable Pomeranians, and intense red Pomeranians.

-If you plan to breed black to black for numerous generations without including sable genes, it’s likely that the texture of the coat will be lost, but the intense black pigment will remain.
+If you plan to breed black to black for numerous generations without including sable genes, the texture of the coat will likely be lost, but the intense black pigment will remain.

-A good black dog is always a useful addition to any white Pomeranian breeding program.
+A good black dog is always useful to any white Pomeranian breeding program.

 Black Pomeranian Genetics